 (3) Represents the full grant date fair value of awards under SFAS 123(R).
 Generally, the full grant date fair value is the amount the Company would expense in its financial statements over the award's vesting period.
-Assumptions used in the calculation of these amounts are included in footnote 4 to the Company's audited financial statements beginning on page 37 of the Company's Annual Report.
+Assumptions used in the calculation of these amounts are included in footnote 4 to the Company's audited financial statements beginning on page 67 of the Company's Annual Report on Form 10-K.